SCADA Based NextGen Trainer

 If NextGen Online is installed, an easy way to create a Training scenario is simply copy a 24 simulation period from the RTM Online model which will duplicate that 24 hour period.
 The Trainee can then override how the pipeline was operated to see if he can improve the operation.

 Trainees can select from any of the available scenarios, then start the simulation run, and interactively take appropriate actions such as modifying set points, opening closing valves, shutting in supplies or deliveries and so on.
 At the end of the simulation, which is typically an accelerated 24 or 48 hours, the Training Module will run through the results and derive a “grade” based on the grading configuration.
-Trainee names
+Trainee names, the scenarios they ran, and their grades are logged and can be displayed in a report.

 The SCADA Integrator module allows the user to have quick, easy access to their SCADA data.
 The user does not need to go through the trouble of locating their SCADA data and then exporting, formatting, and finally importing the data into NextGen.
 By utilizing the SCADA Integrator, the entire process is performed automatically.